anhinga/synapses/regularization.md

 At the same time, if one were to add a sufficiently strong regularization encouraging smaller weights, then one would expect the connections which are not informative to the result to decrease on average more rapidly, than the connections which are informative.

-The experiments we performed here and are describing below seem to confirm this conjecture.
+The experiments I performed here and am describing below seem to confirm this conjecture.
 Namely, **when one adds sufficiently strong reglarization, negative learning is replaced by positive learning, and the stronger regularization is, the more pronounced is this effect**.

 ---

-We do observe one more puzzling effect during those baseline runs which demonstrate overfitting/failure to generalize.
+I do observe one more puzzling effect during those baseline runs which demonstrate overfitting/failure to generalize.
 There are two measures of quality involved here: the **loss function** for which one trains, and **accuracy**.
 Usually, trends in the loss function and in the accuracy go hand in hand, both in training and in test (validation): they tend to improve simultaneously.
 However, when the overfitting/failure to generalize is serious, the loss function in test (validation) stops improving and starts to get worse and worse, while the loss function in training keep converging.

 However, the test (validation) accuracy does not get worse and worse; in fact, it seems to tend to keep improving slowly despite deterioration in the test (validation) loss caused by overfitting.
 Why this is so remains a mystery to me.